-Simon started his writing career with the screenplay for The Full Monty- returning to it fifteen years later for a stage adaptation that was nominated for an Olivier Award and is currently on tour.
+Simon Beaufoy started his writing career with the screenplay for The Full Monty – returning to it fifteen years later for a stage adaptation that was nominated for an Olivier Award and continues to tour nationwide.

 Ben is currently writing a black comedy-drama, MY LIFE IN ANALYSIS with Ecosse, has a three-part thriller, THE SCREENS in development at Leopard Films, and has a second thriller, THE PACT at ITV studios.

 Harriet created the hit series LIP SERVICE with Kudos, which was broadcast on BBC3.
 She wrote on and exec produced the second series which aired in 2012.
-Harriet currently has a feature film, GLEN CLOSE in development and she is part of the writer’s room and is writing two episodes of Simon Beaufoy’s series for FX, TRUST.
+Harriet currently has a feature film, GLEN CLOSE in development and she is part of the writer’s room for Simon Beaufoy’s series for FX, TRUST.

 Jeremy Brock is an English screenwriter and director.
 His career began in 1985 with the play In Times Like These, starring Greta Scacchi and Tim Woodward, which premiered at the Bristol Old Vic.
 He also adapted Dickens’ Oliver Twist into a play, directed by Phyllida Lloyd at the Bristol Old Vic in 1990.

-Sean recently wrote and directed his first short film POLAR BEAR for Film 4 / Creative England / Inflammable Films, which premiered at the Galway Film Festival 2016.
-His feature fantasy script ROSE OF DYAPAZON is in development with Film 4.
+Sean recently wrote and directed his first short film POLAR BEAR for Film 4 / Creative England / Inflammable Films, which premiered at the Galway Film Festival.
+His feature fantasy script ROSE OF DYAPAZON is in development with Film 4 and was part of the 2017 Brit List.

 Oliver Chris is an actor for the stage and television.
 Someone gave him a pen for Christmas and now he has ideas above his station.
 His first idea has just been optioned by Hartswood.